BryanGordon/portfolio/BASES.md

 PostgreSQL, and MySQL.

 I have experience developing all types of websites and web applications, with the aim of providing a good usability and user experience.

+---- Description de proyecto de rick and morty

+ Web page created for a interview challange about Rick and Morty series.
+You can see all the characters and places with infinity scroll, also you can log in to add your favorites characters and places.
+Developed with React, React Context, TypeScript, CSS.